 Fig. 5.
-Snapshots from the RIDE simulator used for the construction of the MDP model.
+Snapshots from the RIDE simulator.
 The robot is represented as a white disk.
 The arrow inside the white disk shows the robot's heading.
 The inner circle around the robot represents the "emergency" radius (if there is an obstacle within this zone, the emergency controller is used).
 The outer circle represents the radius within which the forward speed of the robot varies with the distance to the nearest obstacle.
 If there are no obstacles in this area, the robot moves at maximum speed.
-The robot are the laser readings used to define the target angle. (a) The robot centers itself on a stretch of road by using FollowRoad; (b) The robot applies GoRight in an intersection but fails to turn right because the laser readings do not properly identify the road on the right; (c) The robot applies GoRight in the same intersection and successfully turns right because the laser readings fall inside the road.
+The red dots are the laser readings used to define the target angle. (a) The robot centers itself on a stretch of road by using FollowRoad; (b) The robot applies GoRight in an intersection but fails to turn right because the laser readings do not properly identify the road on the right; (c) The robot applies GoLeft in an intersection and successfully turns left because the laser readings fall inside the road.